cpske/ISP/web/intro-tcp-ip.md

 Port numbers are **essential** because:

-- a **Server** may have MANY different services accepting TCP connections, such as email (SMTP), secure shell (SSH), HTTP and HTTPS, and MySQL.
-The port number identifies which service should handle the packet.
+- a **server** may have MANY different services accepting TCP connections, such as email (SMTP), HTTP and HTTPS, and MySQL.
+Each service uses a different port, so the operating system can direct packets to the correct service.

-- a **client** may connect to many different servers and have many connections to the **same** server.
-Using a browser, you can open many tabs that connect to the same web server -- each tab is a separate connection, using a separate sender port number.
+- a **client** may connect to many different servers or have many connections to the **same** server.
+In a browser, you can open many tabs that connect to the same web server -- each tab is a separate connection, using a separate sender port number.

 **4 Numbers Uniquely Identify Each TCP Connection**: